Capillary/ecom-api-document/source/includes/_order.md

 Parameter |  Type | Description
 --------- | ------ | --------
-orderrefno* | string | Reference number of the order orderdate* | date | Ordered date in `dd/mm/yy` format deliveredon | date  | Specify the estimated delivery of the item if applicable for the merchant in `dd/mm/yy` format customertype | enum | Type of the user as per the Martjack system.
-Supported Values: Guest User (for all marketplace), Registered User (If registered on Martjack platform) userid | string | Registered identifier of the customer.
-Required when `customertype="Registered User"` ordervalue | float | Net order amount orderstatus |  enum | Status of the order.
+orderrefno* | string | Reference number of the order orderdate* | date | Ordered date in `dd/mm/yyyy` format deliveredon | date  | Specify the estimated delivery of the item if applicable for the merchant in `dd/mm/yyyy` format customertype | enum | Type of the user as per the Martjack system.
+Supported Values: Guest User (for all marketplace), Registered User (If registered on Martjack platform) userid | string | Registered identifier of the customer used for login.
+Required when `customertype:"Registered User"` ordervalue | float | Net order amount orderstatus |  enum | Status of the order.
 Value: `Pending`, `Authorized` orderconfirmationmail | enum  | Specify `Yes` to send an order confirmation email to the customer, else set `No` paymentlinkstatus | enum | Status of the payment.
-Predefined enum values.
-Values: Pending (Bank transfer, Cheque,), Authorized (COD, Prepaid) calculateshippingtax | enum | Specify ``NO` if the order value includes tax and service charges.
-Else, specify `YES` to add charges separately shipfirstname, shiplastname, shipaddress1 ... | string |  Specify the customer's shipping address related information in these fields billfirstname, billlastname, billaddress1 ... | string |  Specify the customer's billing address related information in these fields giftmsg | string  | In case of gift orders, specify the customer's personalized message that needs to sent to the recipient locationcode | string | Reference code of the  order fulfillment location isselfship | boolean | If the order shipment is handled by marketplace such as Amazon or Flipkart specify `False` and if the shipment is handled by the merchant itself, set the value to `True` channelrefcode | string | Channel from which the order has come from (specific to Sellerworx).
+Predefined enum values: Values: Pending (Bank transfer, Cheque,), Authorized (COD, Prepaid) calculateshippingtax | enum | Specify ``NO` if the order value includes tax and service charges. specify `YES` to add charges separately shipfirstname, shiplastname, shipaddress1 ... | - |  Specify the customer's shipping address related information in the respective fields billfirstname, billlastname, billaddress1 ... | - |  Specify the customer's billing address related information in the respective fields giftmsg | string  | Specify the customer’s preferred personalized message for the recipient (for gift orders) locationcode | string | Reference code of the order fulfillment location isselfship | boolean | If the order shipment is handled by marketplace such as Amazon or Flipkart specify `False`, if the shipment is handled by the merchant itself, set the value to `True` channelrefcode | string | Channel from which the order is received (specific to Sellerworx).
 A channel is an instance of marketplace.
 A seller can have multiple channels channelorderid | string | Order id as maintained by that specific channel  (specific to Sellerworx) sellerwroxorderid | string | Order id generated at Sellerworx.
 Maps Channel order id to Sellerworx order id items* | obj | Specify the details of each line-item in `item` attribute bundleitems | obj | Details of bundle items
-Payments* | obj | Specify the payment details and `orderrefno` of the order in `payment`.
-The orderrefno value at payment level should be same as that of the order level paymentstatus | enum | The payment status of the current order.
-Value: Authorized, Pending paymentno | string | The reference number for order payment provided by the respective payment gateway CheckOutType | string | Type of check out.
+Payments* | obj | Specify the payment details and `orderrefno` of the order in the `payment` object.
+The value of `orderrefno` at payment level should be same as that of the order level paymentstatus | enum | The payment status of the current order.
+Value: `Authorized`, `Pending` paymentno | string | The reference number for order payment provided by the respective payment gateway CheckOutType | string | Type of check out.
 Values: Online Payment, Cash on Delivery, Bank Transfer, Cheque/DD, Gift Voucher, Net Banking, Payback Points, Wallet vouchercode | string | Coupon code applied for the transaction if any.
-This is just for viewing purpose and the API does not do any calculation based on the voucher code customfield | json obj | Pass this only if you have preconfigured custom fields at the order level itemcustomfield | json obj | Pass line-item level custom fields.
-You do not need to have preconfigured custom fields at the order item level deliveryslotcode | string | Pass the delivery slot code if you want to associate a delivery slot with the order latitude | float | Latitudinal distance of the store longitude | float | Longitudinal distance of the store shippingmode | string | Pass the shipping mode that you want to associate with the order.
-Note that the API does not validate/calculate on the provided shipping mode shippingamount | float | Pass the shipping charge for the specific item (Order item level) shippingdiscount | int | Pass the discount amount on the shipping charge (Order item level discount) linediscount | int | Pass the line item level discount of the order catalogcode | enum | Type of the product category, Value: `D` for deal, `B` for bundle unitprice | float | Price of a single item bundleparentproduct | string | SKU of the parent bundle product
+This is just for viewing purpose and the API does not do any calculation based on the voucher code customfield | json obj | Pass this only if you have preconfigured custom fields at the order level itemcustomfield | json obj | Pass line-item level custom field details if available deliveryslotcode | string | Pass the delivery slot code if you want to associate a delivery slot with the order latitude | float | Latitudinal distance of the store longitude | float | Longitudinal distance of the store shippingmode | string | Pass the shipping mode that you want to associate with the order.
+Note that the API does not validate the provided shipping mode shippingamount | float | Pass the shipping charge for the specific item (Order item level) shippingdiscount | int | Pass the discount amount availed for the order in shipping charge (Order item level discount) linediscount | int | Pass the line item level discount availed catalogcode | enum | Type of the product category, Value: `D` for deal, `B` for bundle unitprice | float | Price of a single item bundleparentproduct | string | SKU of the parent bundle product